MbuguaCaleb/vue_js_crash_course/vue_js_crash_course/README.md

 (c)Exteremely fast and lightweight...Just like react it is a single page application framework..Which means that one page is  loaded in the browser then everything else is done from a virtual DOM.

 (d)Build powerful SPA apps.
+Only one page is loaded in the browser then the rest rendered in or via the virtual DOM.
+This you can update only sections of the page as need be.

 (e)Virtual DOM.